The Marriage Counselor

 The Marriage Counselor is a 2008 American stage play created, written, directed and produced by Tyler Perry.
 It is his tenth play.
 The show toured from January 2008 to June 2009.
 It stars Tamar Davis as Dr. Judith Jackson and Tony Grant as Roger Jackson.
-The live performance released on DVD (January 13, 2009) was recorded live in Cleveland at the State Theatre on May 9 - 11, 2008.
+The live performance released on DVD on January 13, 2009 was taped in Cleveland at the State Theatre at Playhouse Square in May 2008.